 What are Engaging Spaces?

-Engaging spaces, commonly known as active learning spaces, are those that allow students to work with each other in various sizes of groups and that foster engagement through technologies ranging from dry-erase boards, to movable furniture, to computers and other digital media.
-Active learning can vary by discipline, so faculty are encouraged to think outside of the constraints of existing rooms on campus.
-Though overlap in the design and technology of each space may exist, faculty can also explore unique elements not currently found on campus.
+Engaging spaces, commonly known as active learning spaces, are those that allow students to work with each other in various sizes of groups and that foster engagement through technologies ranging from dry-erase boards, to movable furniture, to computers and other media.
+Active learning can vary by discipline, so faculty are encouraged to think outside of the physical constraints of existing rooms on campus.
+We invite you to explore the possibilities.

-Check out our first Engaging Spaces, Evans 260 and LDB 208, in Today@SAM.
+Check out our first Engaging Spaces projects, Evans 260 and LDB 208, in Today@SAM.

 Be part of the action

-There are two parts to the Engaging Spaces program: proposing and creating an Engaging Spaces classroom and teaching a class in one of our Engaging Spaces classrooms.
+There are two parts to the Engaging Spaces program: proposing an Engaging Spaces classroom and teaching a class in one of our Engaging Spaces classrooms.

 Propose an Engaging Spaces classroom